 Ultrawide M Lenses

-For optical reasons, the 21mm f/4 SUPER-ANGULON doesn't work well because the sensor of the M 240 can't record the rays at the left and right sides of the image properly, so they turn too magenta.
+The 21mm f/4 SUPER-ANGULON doesn't work well because a limitation in the design of the sensor of the M 240 make it unable to record the rays at the left and right sides of the image properly, so they turn too magenta.

 Only a short-sighted fool uses discount lenses on an M 240, but if you're such a fool, the Voigtländer 21mm f/4 works quite well with the 21/2.8 11134 manual lens selection.
-The 15mm f/3.5 doesn't work well with any profile; the sides are strongly violet-magenta tinted.
+The Voigtländer 15mm f/3.5 doesn't work well with any profile; the sides are strongly violet-magenta tinted.